 The CSRS educational program consists of four 8 hour seminars, that usually take place on weekends over a few months.

 Course locations will vary each year.
 For the latest list of locations, cost and registration go to http://www.rehablab.org/csrs/.
 Register early!
-The Salem, N.H., and Seattle, Wash., courses are full.
+The courses fill quickly.